TikTok for charities

 - If your charity is in any way related to animals – stop what you are doing right now and make a TikTok account.
 As mentioned before, animal content does insanely well on TikTok and often spans the tribal ‘sides’ – what barbarian wouldn’t want to see a rescued sea otter munching on some crushed ice?

 - If your charity is in any way related to social causes or politics, you definitely have an audience on TikTok.
 Especially feminism, racial equality, or LGBT related causes.
+A lot of young people love to be educated with short videos on social issues they’re passionate about.

 - If you put on gigs or live events to fundraise, posting snippets of these performances with artists may gain traction due to music content being so popular on the platform.